 Q. Only three board members are present.
 Two members vote for a motion and one member abstains.
-Does motion pass?
+Does the motion pass?

 A. Yes.
-As currently interpreted, the abstention counts with the majority of those present and voting, giving three concurring votes.
+As currently interpreted, the abstention goes with the majority of those in attendance, giving three concurring votes.
 You may want to consult with local counsel on this question.